Agni-V: Mission Divyastra

+The missile was described as an advanced Agni missile with multiple MIRV payloads delivered at different ranges spread over a large geographical area over the Indian Ocean.
+The trajectory of the missile was tracked from lift-off till impact of all payloads by the multiple ground and ship-based telemetry and sensor systems.
+The flight data confirmed that all mission objectives were met.
+Senior DRDO officials and Indian Army personnel witnessed the test.
+A NOTAM had been issued twice since late April for the test.

 Reactions to testing

 Domestic

 In India, the success of the launch was received with much acclaim and widespread media coverage.
 The then Prime Minister of India, Manmohan Singh as well as Defence Minister A K Antony congratulated the DRDO.
 Missile Program Director Avinash Chander hailed the launch saying it signified giant strides.
+Kanwal Sibal, former foreign secretary of India wrote, "In reality, while self-restraint and attachment to peace do mark our policies, we choose soft options also because we are conscious of our weakness and lack of military preparedness. [..]
+China, in any case, possesses missiles with even longer range.
+Earlier it was India that was vulnerable to Chinese missiles and now the reverse will be true, creating a better balance in deterrence."

 Following the successful November 2021 test of the nuclear capable version of Agni-5, the Defence Ministry released the following statement:

 “A successful launch of the surface-to-surface ballistic missile, Agni-5, was carried out on October 27, 2021 at approximately 1950 hrs from APJ Abdul Kalam Island, Odisha.”